-YouTube provides many free tools to help users caption their videos.
-In fact, you can use these tools to help caption your own videos, whether if you are posting them on YouTube or not.
+YouTube provides many free tools to help users closed caption their videos.
+In fact, you can use these tools to help closed caption your own videos, whether if you are posting them on YouTube or not.

-YouTube offers free automatic captioning for videos uploaded to the platform.
+YouTube offers free automatic closed captioning for videos uploaded to the platform.
 Since automatic captions are often riddled with inconsistencies, YouTube also provides a free editing tool.

-And if you already have a transcript, YouTube will time code your captions to your video for free.
+And if you already have a transcript, YouTube will time code your closed captions to your video for free.

-You can also easily download completed caption files in various formats, which you can then use to upload captions to other video players.
+You can also easily download completed closed caption files in various formats, which you can then use to upload captions to other video players.